orchid00/actions_sandbox/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CIsandbox is to ...
+The goal of CIsandbox is to test some github actions with R and secrets

 Team members:
 * Saras